Symmetry, topology, duality, chirality, and criticality in a spin-1/2 XXZ ladder with a four-spin interaction: Numerical results: anisotropic case

 As discussed in Sec.\ \ref{sec:EFT}, the SC-VC transition is dual to the SD-N\'eel transition, and is expected to belong to the Gaussian universality class.
 This transition is an interesting example of a continuous transition between two ordered phases that break different symmetries.
 Based on its duality to the N\'eel-SD transition, the SC-VC transition gives a novel example of deconfined quantum critical points \cite{Senthil04} in one dimension \cite{JiangMotrunich19, Roberts19, Mudry19, Ogino21nvbs}.

 In Fig.\ \ref{fig:SC_VC}, we analyze the SC-VC transition at $\Delta=1.05$ as a representative case.
 As seen in Fig.\ \ref{fig:SC_VC}(a), the correlation length $\xi$ shows a maximum that grows with an increase in $\chi$ and whose position depends little on $\chi$.
 This growing maximum is indicative of a continuous phase transition.
 Furthermore, the little dependence of the peak position on $\chi$ allows us to obtain a reasonable estimate $K_{\rm ch,c}=0.794(2)$ of the transition point without performing an extrapolation as a function of $\chi$.
 Here, the number in parentheses represents the standard error in the last digit(s).
 As shown in Fig.\ \ref{fig:SC_VC}(b), each phase is characterized by nonzero values of the corresponding (SC or VC) order parameter.
 As one approaches the estimated transition point, the order parameter decreases continuously, and suddenly drops to zero at the transition.
-It is difficult to find a continuous change of the order parameter across the transition in a simulation with finite $\chi$; to do so, an appropriate extrapolation of the order parameters as a function of $\chi$ will be necessary, which we do not address in the present paper.
+It is difficult to find a continuous change of the order parameter ($\expval{\mathcal{O}_{\text{SC,VC}}} \sim |K_{\rm ch}-K_{\rm ch,c}|^\beta$ with $\beta=K_+/(4-4K_+)$ dependent on the TLL parameter $K_+$) across the transition in a simulation with finite $\chi$; to do so, an appropriate extrapolation of the order parameters as a function of $\chi$ will be necessary, which we do not address in the present paper.
+We refer the reader to Ref.\ \cite{Ogino21nvbs}, where critical behavior of the correlation length and order parameters were analyzed in detail for the N\'eel-SD transition, i.e., the dual counterpart of the SC-VC transition investigated here.

 To investigate the universality class of the transition, it is useful to examine the entanglement entropy (EE).
 For this purpose, one often calculates in iDMRG the half-chain EE

 where $\{\lambda_\alpha\}$ is a set of Schmidt coefficients associated with the bipartition of the infinite system into the left and right halves.
 According to conformal field theory, the half-chain EE $S$ and the correlation length $\xi$ have the relationship \cite{Calabrese04,Pollmann09}